Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Simulations

-Fig.~\ref{fig:Reward function variation of 8 users in algorithms} shows the reward evolution during training with eight users.
+Fig.~\ref{fig:simulation_reward} shows the reward evolution during training with eight users.
 Overall, rewards increase with iterations and stabilize as policies improve.
 Early fluctuations arise from unoptimized policies; experience replay and target networks in DDPG/SAC enhance sample efficiency and learning stability.
 DDPG converges faster at the start but exhibits larger oscillations and attains a lower final reward, likely due to aggressive updates and noise sensitivity.
 SAC, by maximizing entropy, explores more broadly and achieves smoother learning with a higher final reward.
 In contrast, AVG and Cloud-AVG change little, indicating limited adaptability to dynamic environments.
-Compared with cloud rendering, the O-RAN O-Cloud scheme delivers lower latency and higher final rewards, while cloud rendering incurs frame-transmission delays, and O-Cloud's flexible resource allocation better serves real-time user demands.
+Compared with cloud rendering, the O-Cloud scheme delivers lower latency and higher final rewards, while cloud rendering incurs frame-transmission delays, and the O-Cloud's flexible resource allocation better serves real-time user demands.
+Although PF-AO achieves a higher reward in the early stage, SAC gradually improves and reaches a comparable reward as training proceeds.
+This indicates that SAC can continuously learn more effective decisions for long-term user-experience optimization and exhibits stronger capability.

+In a concise training-dynamics figure (Fig.~\ref{fig:simulation_per_user_delay_reduction}), we illustrate how per-user latency evolves over training episodes for SAC, DDPG and PF-AO.
+The figure shows that SAC actively explores candidate solutions in the early stage while maintaining good overall performance, which leads to larger latency fluctuations across users until around 125 episodes.
+For User 4 (2K), whose computation and communication demands are high and thus place heavy pressure on limited RAN resources, SAC gradually converges as training proceeds and achieves the lowest latency among the compared methods, while keeping the latency of other users from becoming noticeably higher than that under the baselines.
+Overall, these results highlight SAC’s training stability and its practical advantage in learning faster and improving user experience more effectively.